Prometheus-X-association/edge-computing/docs/design-document.md

 	- getAccessInfo(
 		Function F)
-	  output: ID of FunctionProvider and AccessInfo (e.g. REST API) of its Connector
+	  output: ID of FunctionProvider and AccessInfo (e.g., REST API) of its Connector

 <!--
 _Mermaid has no such feature, but you may use PlantUML to